Ding Ding Privacy Policy

 - Ding Ding does not store a personal profile on its own servers.

-- Preferences such as saved stops and language are stored locally on your device.
+- Preferences such as saved stops, language, privacy notice status, and analytics settings are stored locally on your device.

 Advertising